 Certain reasons are only available during the first or last semesters and others have a limited period of time during which they can be used.

-Any request for a reduced course load must be signed by the academic advisor and submitted to the International Student Advisor.
+Any request for a reduced course load must be signed by the academic advisor and submitted to the Center for International Education.
 Additional supporting documentation may be required depending on the reason for requesting a reduced course load.

 - TRAVEL WHILE IN J-1 STATUS